The Gift that Keeps on Giving: Discover Unforgettable Holiday Shopping on the Forgotten Coast

 Looking for three-dimensional art and other cool creations?
 Check out Frost Pottery Garden in Eastpoint or Apalachicola’s Bowery Art Gallery, a fun gallery in the Bowery region that features lively, original pieces crafted by local and regional artists.

-Shopping for the guy or gal who loves fishing, paddling, camping and other fresh air adventures?
+Shopping for the guy or gal who loves fishing, paddling, camping, and other fresh-air adventures?
 Take a trek to Apalach Outfitters, located at 32 Avenue D in downtown Apalachicola.
-This full-service retail shop specializes in clothing, gear and accessories for all types of outdoor pursuits.
-Another must-stop outdoorsy shop is Forgotten Coast Outfitters on Market Street in Apalachicola, which carries sportswear, Columbia and Salt Life apparel, footwear, jewelry and more.
+This full-service retail shop specializes in clothing, gear, and accessories for all types of outdoor pursuits.

 Don’t forget to cruise over to Island Outfitters on St. George Island.
 This beachy store serves up everything from resort wear and jewelry to top-shelf fishing roads, artificial bait, kayaks, and paddleboards.

 Antiques, Handmade Treasures & Collectibles

 If you’re on the lookout for a truly unique gift, Franklin County is the perfect spot.
-In Carrabelle, pay a visit to Christie’s Cottage Living, a locally owned shop with an eclectic mix of antiques, custom built and painted beach cottage-style furniture and other great gifts.
+In Carrabelle, pay a visit to Coastal Cottage Living, a locally owned shop with an eclectic mix of antiques, custom-built and painted beach cottage-style furniture, and other great gifts.

-While you’re shop-hopping in Apalachicola, drop in on the Old Stuff Shop, Tin Shed Nauticals & Antiques and Retsyo Inc. (Oyster spelled backwards).
-Each of these vibrant stores is packed with an array of gifts, including antiques, collectibles, Tupelo honey, hand-crafted items and souvenirs.
+While you’re shop-hopping in Apalachicola, drop in on the Old Stuff Shop, Tin Shed Nauticals & Antiques, and Retsyo Inc. (Oyster spelled backward).
+Each of these vibrant stores is packed with an array of gifts, including antiques, collectibles, Tupelo honey, hand-crafted items, and souvenirs.

 Clothing, Accessories & Shoes